nikolay-1986/Pushkin_repo/README.md

 # Pushkin_repo
 Works by A.S.
-Pushkin - greatest Russian author and poet
+Pushkin - greatest Russian author and poet.
+Russian original text
+English translation by T. Keane